Staging a Mental Health Intervention

 The most important thing to remember when it comes to mental health interventions is that they should be done with the goal of helping the person get the professional help they need.

 In many cases, mental health interventions can be extremely effective in addressing mental health issues and helping loved ones begin the journey back to leading a normal, productive life.
-It is important to remember, however, that mental health interventions are not a cure for mental illness, but nonetheless can be vital in helping someone gain control over their symptoms and improve their quality of life.
+It is important to remember, however, that mental health interventions are not a cure for mental illness or mental disorder, but nonetheless can be vital in helping someone gain control over their symptoms and improve their quality of life.